By Barbara O’Neill, Ph.D., CFP®, [email protected]

 - Implications: Learn the difference between confidence and overconfidence and caution clients against the latter.
 If clients are not actively saving for retirement, overconfidence may be a contributing factor.
 Foster FSE by reminding clients of their past financial accomplishments and celebrating goal achievement.

-- Financial Anxiety and Stress- This study by the Global Financial Literacy Excellence Center at The George Washington University found that the greatest levels of financial anxiety and stress were among women, young adults, those with lower incomes and dependent children, and those who are unmarried and unemployed.
+- Financial Anxiety and Stress- This study by the Global Financial Literacy Excellence Center at George Washington University found that the greatest levels of financial anxiety and stress were among women, young adults, those with lower incomes and dependent children, and those who are unmarried and unemployed.
 Lack of assets, high debt, and money management challenges were major contributing stress factors as well as peer comparisons, family structures, and income uncertainty.
 Respondents who could answer three basic financial literacy questions were less likely to feel financially stressed even after controlling for demographic factors.

 - Implications: Financial literacy seems to matter.
 Financial practitioners should work to increase the financial knowledge of vulnerable groups in relevant ways that meet them where they are.
 Practitioners also need to help financially-stressed people address stress-causing obstacles (e.g., debt and volatile incomes).

 - Lack of Savings- University of Michigan researchers explored why many American workers don’t save enough for retirement given that lack of savings is a common regret expressed in surveys of older workers and retirees.
 The biggest reason was “unpleasant surprises” that included unemployment, earning less than expected, unanticipated health problems, large medical bills, disabilities, and bad investments.
 Many of these events were outside their control.
-Tendency to procrastinate was a secondary factor.
+The tendency to procrastinate was a secondary factor.

 - Implications: Help people identify and overcome their savings obstacles and encourage “small steps” such as a modest elective TSP contribution or completion of a savings challenge.